Romanian Car Brands

 Rocar Logo

 This company was formed in Bucharest in 1951.
-It was engaged in the production of a wide range of vehicles.
-Its range included cars, commercial vans, trolleybuses, city and intercity buses, small trucks, and minibusses.
-Later, the company began to produce light SUVs and heavy road vehicles.
-In 2004, it ceased operations.
+It produced many vehicles, including cars, commercial vans, trolleybuses, city and intercity buses, small trucks, and minibusses.
+Later, the company began producing light SUVs and heavy road vehicles.
+It ceased operations in 2004.

 Automobile Craiova

-The former joint stock company was located in Craiova, where it produced passenger cars since 1976.
+The former joint stock company in Craiova has produced passenger cars since 1976.
 At that time, the company was called Oltcit and was almost equally owned by the Romanian government and Citroën.
 After the French manufacturer withdrew from the partnership, the plant was renamed Automobile Craiova.
-It was later acquired by the American automobile giant Ford Motor Company, establishing a subsidiary, Ford Romania.
+It was later acquired by the American automobile giant Ford Motor Company, which established a subsidiary, Ford Romania.

 Malaxa

 This was the name of the car developed by a group of engineers under the leadership of Petre I. Carp.
 The passenger car appeared in 1945 when there was an urgent need to convert military vehicles into civilian ones.
 Prototypes were produced at several aircraft factories in the country.
 Among them were ASAM Cotroceni and IAR Brașov.
-The project was financially supported by the industrialist Nicolae Malaxa, after whom the car was named.
+The industrialist Nicolae Malaxa financially supported the project, after whom the car was named.
 It is not known how many models were produced.
 The brand ceased to exist when representatives of the Soviet Union wanted to move the Moscow technology site.

 AA&WF